In this article, I dive into an event competed by female Artistic gymnasts – the Balance Beam (BB).

 Gymnasts begin learning the balance beam on low beams, floor beams and even lines on the floor.
 By starting at a lower height, there is less fear and less risk of injury.
 Coaches will also use a mat over the top of the beam to create extra padding and help build confidence to perform new skills.

 Coaches will use lots of drills and progressions to encourage good posture on the beam.
-For example, when traveling along the beam a gymnast will need to keep looking forwards (rather than at the floor).
+For example, when traveling along the beam a gymnast will need to keep looking forward (rather than at the floor).
 To encourage the correct head position, coaches place a bean bag on the gymnasts’ heads.
 If it stays on the head, the position is good.

 Likewise, cones can be placed on the beam as obstacles for gymnasts to jump over.
 This helps build confidence in jumping and landing in balance on the beam.

-What is the hardest move on beam?
+What is the hardest move on balance beam?

 Gymnasts can often get mental blocks when training harder moves on the balance beam.
 These can happen with a variety of skills and are specific to each gymnast.
 They may have had a bad experience attempting a skill and this will make it harder to perform the next time.

 A new move with a higher level of difficulty is named after the gymnast who first performs it.
-This gives gymnasts added incentive to push the boundaries of what’s possible.
+This gives gymnasts an added incentive to push the boundaries of what’s possible.

 The FIG Code of Points categorizes each skill that can be performed on the beam.
 Some of the skills with the hardest difficulty values (group G / H) are:

 - The Biles.
 H-Rated.
-The only H-Rated skill on beam is named after Simone Biles.
+The only H-rated skill on beam is named after Simone Biles.
 This is a dismount skill performed at the end of the routine.
 The Biles is a double twisting double somersault (also called full-full or double-double for short).
 Many commentators felt the H-Rating was unfairly low considering the extreme difficulty however the FIG was not swayed to give it any more than a H-Rating.

 - The Garrison.
 G-Rated.
 The Garrison is a mount skill where the gymnast performs a round off onto the springboard followed by a Layout Full Twist to land on the beam.
 It’s named after American gymnast Kelly Garrison.

 - The Erceg.
 G-Rated.
 This is an Arabian Somersault onto the beam.
-The gymnast performs a round off onto the springboard followed by a half turn into a forwards somersault.
+The gymnast performs a round off onto the springboard followed by a half turn into a forward somersault.
 The Erceg is named after Tina Erceg from Croatia.

 - The Patterson.
 G-Rated.
 This skill is a dismount named after the USA gymnast Carly Patterson.
 The Paterson is a double Arabian somersault – Round off, into a half turn then a double forwards somersault.
 Because the gymnast is traveling forwards it is impossible to spot the landing early.